-(1) Other assets exclude financial instruments, deferred income tax assets and goodwill.
+(1) Other assets exclude financial instruments and deferred income tax assets.

-Adjusted earnings are earnings attributable to Class I and II Shares after adjusting for:
+Adjusted earnings are earnings attributable to equity owners of the Company after adjusting for:

-- the timing of revenues and expenses for rate-regulated activities; - one-time gains and losses; - unrealized gains and losses on mark-to-market forward and swap commodity contracts; - significant impairments; and - items that are not in the normal course of business or a result of day-to-day operations.
+- the timing of revenues and expenses for rate-regulated activities; - dividends on equity preferred shares of the Company; - one-time gains and losses; - unrealized gains and losses on mark-to-market forward and swap commodity contracts; - significant impairments; and - items that are not in the normal course of business or a result of day-to-day operations.